 - Use local newspapers, cable access channels, radio, or locally distributed magazines to recruit volunteers.
 Send a short press release or write a letter to the editor.
 See a sample press release to recruit new members.

 - Prepare council information and membership flyers and distribute them throughout the community and at cultural events.
-See a sample flyer to recruit new members.
+The MCC has designed fliers for LCCs that can be tailored to use in their community.
+Learn more.

 - Contact local businesses or corporations that might print notices in their in-house newsletters and/or post notices on their bulletin boards.
 Chambers of commerce are good sources because they usually publish regular newsletters and have access to the business community.